RasaHQ/rasa/docs/versioned_docs/version-3.x/reference/rasa/core/actions/action.md

 ```

 Raising this exception will allow other policies
-to predict a different action
+to predict a different action.

 ## ActionRevertFallbackEvents Objects